SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-05.md

 10
 [/input]
 [output]
-You bought all the series and left with 0.00$ [/output]
+You bought all the series and have 0.00$ left.
+[/output]
 [/test]
 [test]